PhD Student / Postdoc in Mathematik für Innovationen

 according to salary group E 13 TV-L)

 The position is in the BMBF project “Mathematik für Innovationen” and starts as soon as possible and is fixed-term until 31.01.2020.
 The period of employment is governed by the Fixed-Term Research Contracts Act (Wissenschafts-zeitvertragsgesetz – WissZeitVG).
-The position offers the chance to obtain further academic qualification (e.g. PhD or habilitation).
+The position entails 50% of the fulltime weekly hours and offers the chance to obtain further academic qualification (e.g. PhD or habilitation).
 The newly established Chair of Network Dynamics of Prof. Dr. Marc Timme advances our conceptual understanding of collective phenomena emerging in network dynamical systems across fields.
 It bridges fundamental topics from the Theoretical Physics of complex systems to questions on the collective function of biological and bio-inspired systems and on self-organized solutions for engineering systems and sustainability.
 Through mathematical, theoretical and computational multidisciplinary research and development it addresses pressing challenges in a wide range of research areas, including the distributed computing in artificial and biological neural circuits, optimization and design of networked and flexible mobility systems, the collective dynamics of modern power grids, and network inverse problems of identifying and designing interaction topology underlying a given system’s dynamics and function.

 In the BMBF project “Mathematik für Innovationen”, we aim at progressing fundamental mathematical, theoretical and conceptual frontiers of research on how to reconstruct physical interaction networks from dynamical data under realistic options and constraints of power grids and supply networks.